 There are six DTH players of Doordarshan with 54.52 million DTH users available in India with the present prediction; which is ready to overtake the US in terms of the largest DTH market in the entire world.

 Target audience is an intended readership of a publication and advertisement.
 In marketing and advertising, it is a particular group of consumers within the predetermined target market.

-The film Industry is experiencing increased corporatisation and several companies, mainly in film distribution and exhibition.
-The Internet and growth of digital content, media and entertainment is now available for us through computers, smartphones, tablets, and eBook readers.
+The Film Industry is experiencing increased corporatization and several companies, mainly in film distribution and exhibition.
+The Internet and growth of digital content, media, and entertainment is now available for us through computers, smartphones, tablets, and eBook readers.

 The country has a collection of free and subscription services over a variety of distribution media as per 2012 and through which among 823 channels there are 184 are pay channels.